voostindie/vincents-productivity-suite-for-alfred/README.md

 Where:

-- `key`: the technical key to use internally.
+- `key`: the technical key.
 It doesn't really matter what it is, except that the name is derived from it, and that you'll have to use it in CLI when switching focus.
 - `name`: the name of the area as shown in Alfred, and as used by the other features as default values.
 The default value is the `key`, capitalized.
 - `root`: the directory under which all files for this reside on disk.
 The default is set to `~/<name>`.